 Time, space, and energy are some of your most treasured resources as a product-based brand, and yet, each of these will be squandered if you’re not properly optimizing your inventory.
 If you neglect to rationalize your SKUs, it has the potential to create costly, complicated, and inefficient operations for your brand.
 On the flip side, however, implementing SKU rationalization can streamline your production (since there are less items to manufacture), improve product availability and avoid stockouts, and even enhance your inventory tracking methods.

 Product lifecycle management involves overseeing a product from its initial inception, all the way through its design, manufacturing, sales, and eventual retirement.
 By leveraging SKU rationalization, you can upgrade this entire process in some notable ways.
-Not only does SKU optimization allow business owners to review the product lifecycle from a much deeper, more detailed scope — broken down by type, brand, category, or family — but it also serves to simplify your replenishment duties (since there’s a reduction in items to reorder).
+Not only does SKU optimization allow retailers to review the product lifecycle from a much deeper, more detailed scope — broken down by type, brand, category, or family — but it also simplifies replenishment by reducing the number of items to reorder, making it easier to establish a precise reorder point.

 Without a doubt, SKU rationalization leads to better, more focused marketing strategies, thanks to the vast inventory data that’s reviewed during the process itself.
 With this knowledge in tow, and with a more fine-tuned approach to your marketing efforts, businesses can also work to develop their brand identity.
 Integrating SKU rationalization into your inventory management is the best way to capitalize on your most popular product offerings, as well as to build a reputation for carrying a diverse product mix that continually delights your customers.